-The Physical Therapist Assistant Associate's Degree curriculum is aligned with the educational requirements needed to apply for licensure as a physical therapist assistant in Florida and Minnesota.
-Other eligibility requirements may apply; please verify your eligibility against board of physical therapy rules.
-This program is not offered in other states, and is not intended to meet the educational requirements for licensure in other states.
+The Physical Therapist Assistant Associate's Degree is designed to meet the educational requirements for licensure as a physical therapist assistant in all states.
+Graduation from a program accredited by CAPTE is required to sit for the licensure examination.
+Other eligibility requirements may apply; please verify your eligibility against state board of physical therapy rules.